Learning More About Harassment in the Workplace

 Two Types of Harassment in Your Place of Employment

 When we hear that someone is filing a workplace harassment lawsuit, what do they mean?
 And are there different forms of workplace harassment, or is it defined in a more limited way?
 According to a fact sheet from the U.S. Department of Labor, there are two basic types of harassment that can occur in the workplace that are illegal: quid pro quo harassment and hostile work environment harassment.
-If you believe you have been subject to workplace harassment, you should learn more about filing a lawsuit by speaking with an experienced Florida labor attorney.
+If you believe you have been subject to workplace harassment, you should learn more about filing a lawsuit by speaking with an experienced Florida labor lawyer.

 Quid Pro Quo Harassment at Work